koelss/knownpacksfix/README.md

 # Download source

 Download the project as a ZIP file from GitHub
-Extract it to a folder
+Extract it to a folder.
-.Open a terminal inside that folder
+Open a terminal inside that folder
 Run:
 mvn clean package